 This concept is the formative element of the unified logical order of any world whatsoever.
 But in order to complete this section we have to identify the concept which enables that concept.

-The First Partitioner
+The first partitioner

 I said that every object is discriminated by the concept that captures it.
 I then said that concept is also an object; hence, the concepts discriminating the objects were, in turn, discriminated by other concepts that discriminated them (this is inferred from the previous sentence), and those were discriminated by other concepts; and so on, and so forth.
 What, then, is the starting point?
 This question, in this version or another, has accompanied the history of philosophy since Plato.
 Like in other logical regressions, we have got five main strategies to tackle the problem (compare Chisholm 1964, p.
 264):